nnworkspace/elan/README.md

 This repository demonstrates *how to organise the work* — not how to bypass security or contractual boundaries.

+### Procurement and vendor engagement (scope note)

+Large institutional projects are, in practice, also procurement projects.

+Public tenders, technical requirements, evaluation criteria, contracts, and vendor agreements play a decisive role in shaping delivery.
+These processes are often governed by strict legal frameworks, and many of the resulting artefacts — particularly evaluations, commercial terms, and contractual details — are inherently confidential.

+This repository does not attempt to simulate procurement processes or tender documentation.
+That omission is deliberate.

+The purpose of this repository is to focus on what follows procurement: how policy intent, requirements, implementation, testing, and delivery are governed over time once multiple internal and external actors begin to build together.

+In real projects, procurement artefacts would typically reside in separate systems or repositories with appropriate access control, and would be linked to the technical workbench through explicit references and contractual obligations.

+By keeping procurement out of scope here, the repository remains focused on its primary objective: demonstrating how automation, traceability, and a shared workbench preserve institutional intent throughout implementation and operation.

 ---

 ## Artefact classification and visibility